IRTS C/O David O'Connor

 QSL requests via Clublog or the Buro.
 Requests for a Direct QSL via Clublog or to EI6AL enclosing $2, or 2 via paypal to firstname.lastname@example.org

 A Certificate will be made available for download to any station that works all nine calls, any band any mode.
 Sample below.
-Apply by email to QSL manager EI6AL giving name and call.
-A certificate can also be sent by post - send 5 ($5) to cover postage either direct to EI6AL or via paypal to firstname.lastname@example.org
+Apply by email to QSL manager EI6AL giving name, call and mode for all calls (Mixed,CW/SSB or Digital).
+A certificate can also be sent by post - send 5 ($5) to cover postage either direct to EI6AL or via paypal to email@example.com

 EI44WAW is associated with the County of Mayo, bordered to the north by Co Sligo and to the south by Co Galway.
 Downpatrick Head, located in North West Mayo is an area of rugged coastal beauty.
 Defiant against the pounding waves of the Atlantic ocean a rock feature called Dun Briste (Broken Fort) stands proudly off the coast.
 To the west and overlooking Clew Bay, with its 365 islands, lies Croagh Patrick, Irelands holy mountain.